-10 Highlights From End Of The Road Festival 2022 – Day 4
+Spotted at End Of The Road Festival 2022!

 ** Hearty co-sign for Bristol Beer Factory’s Satisfaction ale.
 Who says you can’t get no?
 And served by a Deadhead who survived Bickershaw 1972…

-** A grey-bearded gent in a mirrorball helmet, kindly enhancing everyone’s disco experience in the Somerset Cider Bus tent (big tune: Soulwax’s “NY Excuse”)
+** Kudos to the grey-bearded gent in a mirrorball helmet, kindly enhancing everyone’s disco experience in the Somerset Cider Bus tent (big tune: Soulwax’s “NY Excuse”)

 ** Best wig?
 It’s a close-run thing but surely taken by the guy in a mohawk made of green carpet